Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/dsr/06_double_dragons.en.md

 Wroth Flames is the half-way point of this phase, separating the first and second iteration of each of the looped mechanics.

+- Hraesvelgr will become untargetable, and respawn on one of three positions
+  along either the North or South edge to *Cauterize* half the arena.
+  *(this gives a 2/3 chance that the party will have melee uptime on Nidhogg* *during this mechanic.)*
+- Nidhogg will cast *Akh Morn*, which is a party stack that hits four times.
+  Each hit also leaves behind a puddle that will inflict a bleed on any player that stays inside for too long, killing that player.
+- Three sets of *Sable Price* eyes will also spawn in sequence.
+Each set will explode in order, dealing damage along their row and column.
+The center set will always spawn first, followed by two more sets on opposite corners.
-The party will be affected by a variety of spread and stack debuffs that will resolve at the end of the mechanic.
+- Finally, the party will be affected by a variety of spread and stack debuffs that will resolve at the end together with either *Hot Wing* or *Hot Tail* from Nidhogg.

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
 <details markdown=block>